 As the communications manager at the Arcus Center for Social Justice Leadership at Kalamazoo College, I was responsible for the management of all digital communications for the ACSJL.
 I served as the ACSJL’s principal writer and editor of online content for our websites, electronic news outlets and social media.
 I also served as the primary lead on all digital marketing and communications strategies for the ACSJL.

-Contact info for Dr. Popkova provided upon inquiry.
+Contact info. for Dr. Popkova provided upon inquiry.

-Contact info for Jordan provided upon inquiry.
+Contact info. for Kathy provided upon inquiry.

-Contact info for Courtney provided upon inquiry.
+Contact info. for Dr. Hampton provided upon inquiry.